rs-ipfs/welcome/README.md

 [![Back on OpenCollective](https://img.shields.io/badge/open%20collective-donate-yellow.svg)](https://opencollective.com/ipfs-rust)  [![Matrix](https://img.shields.io/badge/matrix-%23rust_ipfs%3Amatrix.org-blue.svg)](https://riot.im/app/#/room/#rust-ipfs:matrix.org) [![Discord](https://img.shields.io/discord/475789330380488707?color=blueviolet&label=discord)](https://discord.gg/9E5SFvW)

 This organization is a place to bring together all of the Rust IPFS repositories, and to work together on making these projects better.
 It also serves as a transparent base for all of the project management documents including meeting minutes, lesson learned, and decision registers.

+## Trademarks

+The [Rust logo and wordmark](https://www.rust-lang.org/policies/media-guide) are trademarks owned and protected by the [Mozilla Foundation](https://mozilla.org).
+The Rust and Cargo logos (bitmap and vector) are owned by Mozilla and distributed under the terms of the [Creative Commons Attribution license (CC-BY)](https://creativecommons.org/licenses/by/4.0/).